Aurelien-Bertrand/bmkg-assignment3/README.md

 **The system works as follows:**

 Given a Knowledge Graph (KG) and two input questions, formulate a SPARQL queries to answer both of them, perform multi-hop reasoning on the KG to identify links or relations between both results and write a short paragraph with context around it.

+The folder __other__ comprises other implementations which we not used in the final deliverable.